 One Happy Camper

 Passport to Israel

-The Jewish Community Foundation offers scholarship awards from the Hecht Family Memorial College Scholarship Fund to outstanding Jewish high school seniors to help fund the college freshman year.
+The Jewish Community Foundation offers scholarship awards from the Hecht Family Memorial College Scholarship Fund to Jewish high school seniors to help fund the college freshman year.
 Awards are based on financial need, academic performance and community service.
-Applicants are required to be residents of the Milwaukee metropolitan area.
-Applications are due March 22, 2017.
-Winners for the 2017-2018 year will be announced on our Facebook Page in June 2017 and in the July edition of the Wisconsin Jewish Chronicle.
-Learn more about the Hecht Family Memorial College Scholarship Fund, or contact Jen Vettrus at 414-390-5722 with questions.
-Applications for the 2017-2018 school year can be filled out online.
+Applicants must be residents of the Milwaukee metropolitan area.
+Due to COVID-19, the application deadline will be extended to Wednesday, April 1, 2020 for students beginning their freshmen year in the Fall of 2020.
+Learn more about the Hecht Family Memorial College Scholarship Fund.

 Contact Jen Vettrus at 414-390-5722 with questions.

 The Jewish Community Foundation awards scholarships to young people to attend recognized Jewish summer overnight camps and to attend summer programs in Israel, based on financial need.
 Applications are due on February 16, 2020.